Soviet working class: Women

 The early Soviet government ensued a policy of pushing more women into urban industrial employment; these policies were ideologically, politically and/or economically driven.
 The post-revolutionary turmoils hampered any improvements for immediate prospects of increased employment of women in urban areas.
-The 13th Party Congress, held in 1924, took employment of women very seriously, and were alarmed with the developments in the country; employment of women had decreased to 23 percent of the total workforce from 25 percent.
+The 13th Party Congress, held in 1924, took employment of women very seriously, and were alarmed with the developments in the country; employment of women had decreased from 25 percent to 23 percent of the total workforce.
 By 1928, the proportion of women working in the workforce had increased to 24 percent.
 During Joseph Stalin's rule the number of women working increased from 24 percent of the workforce in 1928 to 39 percent in 1940.
 In the period 1940–1950 women were 92 percent of new entrants in employment; this is mostly due to the exodus of the men who fought during World War II.
 The return of men to civilian life decreased female employment.
 In 1945, 56 percent of the workforce was made up of women, this number decreased to 47 percent in 1950.